 Facet joint-related pain also becomes more prevalent in people with degenerative disc disease.
 As the disc loses height, more pressure becomes placed on the facet joints.

 Spinal manipulation is especially beneficial for mobilizing and nourishing the facet joints.
 As previously mentioned, for degenerative disc disease, Cox-flexion distraction is also an excellent option for chronic facet joint pain.
-Finally, stretching and myofascial release help relieve muscle tension, reducing stress on those joints.
+Finally, stretch therapy and myofascial release help relieve muscle tension, reducing stress on those joints.

-Spinal stenosis describes the spinal canal narrowing and is often the result of degenerative disc disease and facet arthritis.
+Spinal stenosis describes the narrowing of the spinal canal and is often the result of degenerative disc disease and facet arthritis.
 When the canal narrows, nerve pathways are compromised, resulting in chronic nerve pain.